eladpotok/teamsGenerator/README.md

 1. `IAlgoManager` is the one who implements teams generation.
 2. `IPlayerReader` is the one who implements the players reading.
+3. `IPlayer` is an interface which reflects the player model.

 `IPlayerReader` receives the `path` string as parameter and returns collection of `IPlayer` with the relevant data (according to the implementation).